Franson33/articles/articles/closure-based-architecture.md

 draft: false
 ---

-# React's Component Revolution: How Closures Became the Foundation of Modern UI Components

 > _Note: In this article I intentionally use the jargon terms **"closure"** and **"variable."** The ECMAScript specification doesn’t formally define “closures”—it talks about **lexical environments** and **scope chains**—and what we usually call “variables” are technically **identifiers bound in environment records**.
 I’m sticking with the jargon here because it’s what the community uses and it makes the discussion more readable._

 Every React developer has written hundreds of closures.
 Many don't realize how central they've become.